What is Cervical Radiculopathy?

 Some patients will notice their pain deminishing quickly over a matter of days, while others take much longer to notice any relief.
 It is also not uncommon for cervical radiculopathy to come back at some time in the future, but again, this problem usually gets better without any specific treatment.
 Some patients do develop persistent symptoms, and require evaluation and treatment for the arm pain or weakness.

 If you are not getting better, your surgeon will recommend a course of treatment.
 Treatment for radiculopathy starts with nonsurgical options.

-- Nonsteroidal anti-inflammatories (NSAIDS): These include drugs like aspirin and ibuprofen, and may be helpful if the arm symptoms are from nerve swelling.
+- Nonsteroidal anti-inflammatories (NSAIDS): These include drugs like aspirin and ibuprofen, and may be helpful if the arm symptoms are from nerve swelling

-- Oral corticosteroids: A short course of oral corticosteroids may also help reduce swelling, as well as pain.
+- Oral corticosteroids: A short course of oral corticosteroids may also help reduce swelling, as well as pain

 - Narcotics: These medications are reserved for patients with severe pain that is not relieved by other options.
-Narcotics are usually prescribed for a limited time only.
+Narcotics are usually prescribed for a limited time only

 - Spinal injections: Sometimes an injection of steroids can be placed near where the nerve is being pinched.
 This takes advantage of the anti-inflammatory effects similar to oral steroids.
 The injection may be placed between the laminae (epidural steroid injection), in the foramen (selective nerve injection), or into the facet joint.
-While steroid injections do not take the pressure caused by a narrow foramen or herniated disk off the nerve, they may lessen the swelling and relieve the pain enough to allow the nerve to recover with more time.
+While steroid injections do not take the pressure caused by a narrow foramen or herniated disk off the nerve, they may lessen the swelling and relieve the pain enough to allow the nerve to recover with more time

-There are several surgical procedures for radiculopathy.
+If Nonsurgical treatment isn’t right for you, there are several surgical procedures for radiculopathy.
 The procedure that is right for you will depend on many factors, most importantly the type of problem you have.